-PWS&D is working to support vulnerable women and girls and put an end to gender-based violence in Haiti, and reduce vulnerability to climate change and food insecurity.
+In Haiti, PWS&D is working to support children suffering from malnutrition and reduce vulnerability to climate change and food insecurity.

 Alongside civil society leaders and local authorities, PWS&D is working with vulnerable communities to raise awareness of climate change, build resilience to the effects, and increase food security.

 In a country where over one million people are food insecure and agricultural production only meets 43% of food needs, this work is more essential than ever.